-COURSE OUTCOMES: After completion of the course, the student should be able to
+COURSE OUTCOMES: After the completion of the course, students will be able to CO-1: Analyse the performance of electrical circuits.

-- CO-1: Analyse the performance of electrical circuits. - CO-2: Analyse the power using voltmeter and ammeter method - CO-3: Assess the performance of transformer and electrical machines. - CO-4: Understand the principles of semiconductor devices and their applications
+CO-2: Analyse the power using voltmeter and ammeter method

+CO-3: Assess the performance of transformer and electrical machines.

+CO-4: Understand the principles of semiconductor devices and their applications

 - 1. Verification of KVL & KCL.

 - 2. Analysis of series RL and RC circuits

 - 3. Single phase power measurement by three voltmeters and three ammeters method

 - 4. Load test on 1- φ Transformer

-- 5. OC & SC test on 1- φ Transformer.
+- 5. OC & SC test on 1φ Transformer.

 - 6. Speed control DC shunts Motor.

 - 7. Swinburne test on DC shunt machine

 - 8. V-I characteristics of P-N junction Diode.

 - 9. Performance of Full wave rectifier.

 - 10. Input and output characteristics of transistor.